AuthGuard/DocsSite/docs/configuration.md

 ```

 ## Passwordless
-:::tip Use the Passwordless-Send plugin to make AuthGuard send the token itself
+:::note Use the email plugin with an email provider to make AuthGuard send the token itself

 :::